locationtech/geomesa/docs/user/spark/pyspark.rst

 Using Geomesa PySpark
 ^^^^^^^^^^^^^^^^^^^^^

 You may then access Spark using a Yarn master by default.
-Importantly because of the way the ``geomesa_pyspark`` library interacts with the underlying Java libraries, you must set up the GeoMesa configuration before referencing the ``pyspark`` library.
+Importantly, because of the way the ``geomesa_pyspark`` library interacts with the underlying Java libraries, you must set up the GeoMesa configuration before referencing the ``pyspark`` library.

 .. code-block:: python